 - Day to day formative assessment collected by the class teacher to identify gaps in learners understanding.
-This data will inform planning prior to the next lesson - End of unit/half term summative assessments collected within the department and recorded on Pupil Progress Tracker to identify gaps and plan for interventions. - Termly teacher assessments against targets as part of the assessment cycle KS3/4/5 - January and summer examination weeks.
-This summative assessment -will be used to identify understanding across the year, assess the effectiveness of interventions and make group changes where relevant, for example entry to Foundation or Higher GCSE.
+This data will inform planning prior to the next lesson - End of unit/half term summative assessments collected within the department and recorded on Pupil Progress Tracker to identify gaps and plan for interventions. - Termly teacher assessments against targets as part of the assessment cycle KS3/4/5.
+These have been collated and are shared termly with parents and pupils of students in Y7-10. - January and summer examination weeks are in place for Y11 & 13.
+Year 12 have a February & Summer series.
+All students in Y7-10 have termly published assessment dates and a formal summer series.
+This summative assessment will be used to identify understanding across the year, assess the effectiveness of interventions and make group changes where relevant, for example entry to Foundation or Higher GCSE.